G2P-Connect/g2pc-registry/docs/README.md

     private String farmerID;
 ````
 31. Override below signatureValidation() method and add required if conditions for required dps.
+    1. Check get string from CoreConstants.DP_ID for respective farmer ids , and add respective attributes.
+    2. Check isSign flag , if yes check metadata given from controller is true or false , if not true throw error that configurations are not valid.
+    2. Take farmerKeyPath for dp .p12 file.
+    3. Check isEncrypt flag , if true check isMsgEncrypt flag from header is true or false , if not true throw error that configurations are not valid.
+    4. Recreate signature using header and message.
+Verify both signature if error from verifySignature throw error signature invalid.
+    5. Decrypt message , if successfully decrypted add in requestDto.
+    6. Above logic is same in 4 cases of signature and encryption mentioned "Overview / List of libraries".

 ````
   @Override
     public ResponseMessageDTO signatureValidation(Map<String, Object> metaData, ResponseDTO responseDTO) throws Exception {